marcelklehr/observ-emitter/README.md

 Emit the event.

 ## Meta
 This is raw meat!
-It's a first implementation of an idea, I had.
+It's a first implementation of an idea.
 If this doesn't work for you, or you would like to report a problem (be it philosophical or technical) please file an issue!

 ## Legal
 (c) 2015 by Marcel Klehr